-What Is Defense in Depth?
+What is Defense in Depth?

-How does Defense in Depth Work?
+How Does Defense in Depth Work?

-Defense in depth is not a one-time process but an ongoing and continuous effort to identify and address vulnerabilities, monitor the network for suspicious activities, and update and improve the security layers.
-This way, even if an attacker successfully bypasses one or more security layers, they will still face significant obstacles to reach their target, and defenders will have more time to respond and contain the attack.
+This way, even if the attacker successfully bypasses one or more security layers, they face significant obstacles until they reach their target, while defenders have more time to respond and contain the attack.
+There are three components of a DiD cybersecurity strategy: technical, administrative, and physical controls.

 Technical Controls